-This summer, I read books that made me think: Hard books about hard topics.
+I have always loved reading…from the moment I read Maniac Magee over and over and over, I’ve always found comfort in falling into a story.
+Over the years, I’ve fallen into many stories.
+Stories that made me think: Complex books about complex topics.
 And beautiful books about beautiful topics.
-My favorites from this summer are Lavinia by Ursula Le Guin, The Afrominimalist by Christine Platt, and Carry by Toni Jensen, and The Book of Longings by Sue Monk Kidd.
-Some others favorites are Beartown by Frederick Backman, There, There by Tommy Orange, Romona Blue by Julie Murphy, The Song of Achilles by Madeline Miller, Empower by John Spencer, Culturally Responsive Teaching and the Brain by Zaretta Hammond.
-Some other favorites include The Hate U Give by Angie Thomas, Another Brooklyn by Jacqueline Woodson, and Purple Hibiscus by Chimamanda Ngozi Adiche.
-The nonfiction I love: Citizen by Claudia Rankine (essays and poems), Black Girl Baking by Jerrelle Guy, Between the World and Me by Ta-Nehisi Coates, We Should All Be Feminists by Chimanda Ngozi Adiche, Butterfly Yellow by Thanhha Lai, and Rosewater and Orange Blossoms by Maureen Abood.
-And if you asked me to tell you my favorite novels, I'd start with a list something like this: LaRose by Louise Erdrich, Life of Pi by Yann Martel, On Earth We Are Briefly Gorgeous by Ocean Vuong, Winter's Bone by Daniel Woodrell, Claire of the Sealight by Edwidge Danticat, Ready Player One by Ernest Cline, The Goldfinch by Donna Tartt, Half a Yellow Sun by Chimanda Ngozi Adiche, The Time of the Butterflies by Julia Alvarez.....my list can go on forever, and I am always asking friends, family, students, and families for new titles.
+My favorites over the years are Lavinia by Ursula Le Guin, The Afrominimalist by Christine Platt, and Carry by Toni Jensen, and The Book of Longings by Sue Monk Kidd.
+Beartown by Frederick Backman, There, There by Tommy Orange, Romona Blue by Julie Murphy, Circe by Madeline MIller.
+The Hate U Give by Angie Thomas, Another Brooklyn by Jacqueline Woodson, and Purple Hibiscus by Chimamanda Ngozi Adiche.
+The nonfiction I love: Citizen by Claudia Rainke (essays and poems), Black Girl Baking by Jerrelle Guy, Between the World and Me by Ta-Nehisi Coates, We Should All Be Feminists by Chimanda Ngozi Adiche, Butterfly Yellow by Thanhha Lai, and Rosewater and Orange Blossoms by Maureen Abood.
+And if you asked me to tell you my favorite novels, I'd start with a list something like this: LaRose by Louise Erdrich, Life of Pi by Yann Martel, The Song of Achilles by Madeline Miller, On Earth We Are Briefly Gorgeous by Ocean Vuong, Winter's Bone by Daniel Woodrell, Claire of the Sealight by Edwidge Danticat, Ready Player One by Ernest Cline, The Goldfinch by Donna Tartt, Half a Yellow Sun by Chimanda Ngozi Adiche, The Time of the Butterflies by Julia Alvarez.
+Calling for a Blanket Dance by Oscar Hokeah, Life on Mars by Tracy K. Smith, Counting Descent by Clint Smith, Electric Arches by Eve L. Ewing, Good Morning, Goodnight by Lin Manual-Miranda, Where to Begin by Cleo Wade, Last Night at the Telegraph Club by Malinda Lo, The Sentence by Louise Erdrich, Braiding Sweetgrass by Robin Kimmerer…..my list can go on forever, and I am always asking friends, family, students, and families for new titles.